 As a nutritional therapist, I am equally passionate about health and food.
 I believe food cannot only support and heal but is one of life’s truest and simplest pleasures.
 So when it comes to nutrition for health, food is undoubtedly the ideal source of nutrients.
 However, there are some situations where your diet alone cannot provide enough of a particular nutrient.
 This can be due to the natural supply being diminished or maybe your need being greater due to ill health or dietary choices.
 Vegetarianism or veganism is one such choice that on the one hand can be extremely beneficial for wellbeing, but on the other can also benefit from an extra helping hand from a few quality supplements.

 First things first; when making choices about what supplement you should take, know that not all supplements are made equal.
 While there is strong regulation on the safety and advertising claims made on supplements, there is little or no regulation on quality.
 Cheap means that they are generally going to be poor quality, have less absorbable nutrients with bulking agents and sweeteners to mask the taste.
 Always look for products with quality and bioavailable ingredients.
-At VITL, we struggled to find such supplements on the high street, which is why we decided to produce clean, filler-free supplements in their most bioavailable form and have them delivered directly to your door.

 When becoming a vegetarian, there is a natural tendency to not adequately replace the eliminated animal protein.
 Food-state vegetarian protein powders can make up this missing protein.
 A great way to add them in is to mix powders such as spirulina, hemp, rice and pea protein to smoothies and soups.